IPVanish Review: Review of Features and Tests

-I failed to connect to some servers, so I have to look the ones that work.
+I failed to connect to some servers, so I have to look for the ones that work.
 To my mind, they should the interface’s color.
 But it’s not obligatory ☺

 The provider of IPVanish doesn’t offer any free trial, still, you can save you money and use it for 7 days free of charge.
-But you have to prepay and then ask for refund.
-Be sure that you manage to do it within first 7 days after your subscription.
+But you have to prepay and then ask for a refund.
+Be sure that you manage to do it within the first 7 days after your subscription.

 Here’s the screenshot from their TOS: